How to Iterate HashMap in Java Example

 Entries of HashMap after removing: [20=Twenty, 5=Five, 25=Twenty-five, 10=Ten, 30=Thirty]

-Iterating over keys or values using keySet() and value() methods
+Iterating over Keys or Values using keySet() and value() Methods

 This technique is useful when you want to get a set view of keys or values of a hash map.
 Using keySet(), values(), and for-each loop, you can iterate over keys or values of a hash map.